 During this contract, security measures will be in place at all court locations.
-The Vendor, its officers, agents, servants, and employees shall comply with all security measures in place at each courthouse location, including processing through metal detectors, undergoing background checks, and signing the vendor log book at each courthouse upon entry.
-It is the Vendor's responsibility to inquire with the AOSC's Director of Security as to what security measures apply to the services to be provided under a contract awarded pursuant to this RFP and to advise its officers, agents, servants, and employees accordingly.
+The Vendor, its officers, agents, servants, and employees shall comply with all security measures in place at each courthouse location, including processing through metal detectors, background checks, and signing the vendor log book at each courthouse upon entry.
+The Vendor is responsible to inquire with the AOSC's Director of Security as to what security measures apply to the services to be provided under a contract awarded pursuant to this RFP and to advise the Vendor's officers, agents, servants, and employees accordingly.
 There will be no exceptions.

-Upon award, the Vendor shall provide the AOSC's Director of Security with complete, notarized BCI Authorization and Disclaimer forms (Appendix A) for all of its officers, agents, servants, and/or employees who may provide services under a contract awarded pursuant to this RFP ("Personnel").
+Upon award, the Vendor shall provide the AOSC's Director of Security with complete, notarized BCI Authorization and Disclaimer forms (Appendix A) for all of the Vendor's officers, agents, servants, and/or employees who may provide services under a contract awarded pursuant to this RFP (Personnel).
 The forms must be accompanied by copies of a valid driver's license and any other personal identifying information requested by the AOSC, such as date of birth and/or social security number.
 All Personnel must be cleared by the AOSC's Director of Security before any services under a contract awarded pursuant to this RFP may be performed.
 Personnel who are not on the list shall not, under any circumstances, be sent to perform such services.
-It will be the responsibility of the Vendor to immediately inform the AOSC's Director of Security of any personnel changes.
+The Vendor is responsible to immediately inform the AOSC's Director of Security of any personnel changes.

-Courthouse deliveries are only permitted between the hours of 10:00 AM and 2:00 PM, Monday through Friday, unless other arrangements are made in advance.
+Courthouse deliveries are only permitted between the hours of 10:00 a.m. and 2:00 p.m., Monday through Friday, unless other arrangements are made in advance.
 Packages will be inspected upon delivery.